I am a

 Share this

-Gregory Carbonetti, PhD - Senior Manager, achieved his PhD in molecular and cellular biology, with a concentration in immunology and pathology, from Stony Brook University on Long Island, New York.
+Gregory Carbonetti, PhD - Associate Director of Publications, achieved his PhD in molecular and cellular biology, with a concentration in immunology and pathology, from Stony Brook University on Long Island, New York.
 Working in the laboratories of Martin Kaczocha and Dale Deutsch, Greg conducted research on fatty acid binding proteins and the role of the endocannabinoid system in both pain relief and prostate cancer metastasis.
 More recently, Greg worked at the Alan Alda Center for Communicating Science as the Alda Civic Science Fellow in Chronic Pain within the Rita Allen Foundation's Civic Science Fellows Program.
 The goal of Greg's fellowship was to increase chronic pain awareness, engagement, and advocacy among the American public.

 PRF would like to extend a special thanks to Adrian Ivinson, the founder of PRF.
 We also appreciate Jake Strawn, Paul Northup, Stéphane Corlosquet, Nicholas Maloney, Tim Clark, Sudeshna Das, M. Emily Merrill, Pat McCaffrey, and Megan Talkington, who each played in outsized role in establishing PRF as the destination it is today.
 Finally, PRF would like to thank Neil Andrews, the Executive Editor of PRF for nearly a decade, whose dedication to helping those in pain cannot be understated.